priyanshumitra/Universal-Matrix/README.md

 10.Null Matrix

-Note:- I didn't include Sparse Matrix because Diagonal Matrix and Sparse Matrix have not much difference because Sparse Matrix means, Most of the elements in the Matrix is Zero and less Non-Zero elements in that so, Diagonal Matrix has also moest of the elements Zero and less Non=Zero elements.
+Note:- I didn't include Sparse Matrix because Diagonal Matrix and Sparse Matrix have not much difference because Sparse Matrix means, Most of the elements in the Matrix is Zero and less Non-Zero elements in that so, Diagonal Matrix has also most of the elements Zero and less Non=Zero elements.
 And other types of Matrixes are mostly addicted to the  Mathematics and not most usable in the field of DSA and Programming so, I didn't include these in My Program.
 And I made This Program in Three Programming Languages which are C++, Python and Java for your better understanding of my project in different programming languages.

 If, You have any enquiry related to this Program, Please let me know.